Addendum: March 2022

 4. All dishes/utensils/bottles and sippy cups will be washed with hot water and soap immediately after use according to CDC guidelines.
 Each child will have their own designated set of dishes.

 1. Each child will be watched closely throughout the day for toys going into their mouths, it will then immediately go into a "dirty bin" for disinfecting.
-If any disinfecting is required during daycare hours, it will be done away from the children and in a well-ventilated area.

 3. High touch surfaces including, but not limited to, doorknobs, light switches, tables, counters, sinks and sink handles, outside play structures, ride on cars, high chairs, changing table (after each use), floors and playmats will be disinfected.